Ferreirallan/Ferreirallan/README.md

 ## 👋 Hi, I’m Allan

- Student of **technology**
+°Student of **technology**

- Open to work
+°Open to work

- I intend to learn and enter the technology industry, grow as a professional and contribute to innovative projects
+°I intend to learn and enter the technology industry, grow as a professional and contribute to innovative projects

-##  How to contact me?
-al.portoferreira@gmail.com

 ---
 ✍️ *"Technology moves the world."* – Steve Jobs